 V. Raymond Stranghoener, J.D.

-Ray joined Commerce Bank as president and CEO of The Commerce Trust Company in October 1999.
-As president, Ray is responsible for more than $39 billion of client assets under management in Commerce locations across Missouri, Kansas, Illinois, Oklahoma, and Colorado.
+Ray joined Commerce as president and CEO of Commerce Trust Company in October 1999.
+He became Chairman and CEO in 2016.
+As Chairman, Ray is responsible for over $40 billion of client assets in Commerce locations across Missouri, Illinois, Kansas, Oklahoma, and Colorado.
 He also serves as executive vice president and is on the Executive Committee of Commerce Bancshares, Inc. Prior to joining Commerce Bank, Ray spent six years in the banking industry, where he was the head of Bank of America’s private bank as well as executive vice president, general counsel, and secretary for Boatmen’s Trust Company, both of which were located in St. Louis.
-Before entering the banking business, he spent 17 years at the Bryan Cave law firm in St. Louis, where he served individual clients, particularly business owners, with specialties including private company practice, estate planning, tax, and general corporate work.
+Before entering the banking business, he spent 17 years at the Bryan Cave law firm in St. Louis, where he served individual and business clients, particularly business owners, with specialties including private company practice, estate planning, tax, and general corporate work.
 He also participated in the opening of Bryan Cave’s London office, where he was resident for three years.
 Ray holds a law degree from Georgetown University Law Center and an undergraduate degree in political science from Westminster College.
 Ray has an extensive record of community service.
 He currently serves on the boards of the Missouri History Museum and the Opera Theatre of Saint Louis.
 Additionally, he has served on the boards of the St. Louis Symphony, John Burroughs School, Forsyth School, and Westminster College.

 Scott Boswell, CFA®, CEBS